-Due to the importance of Folic Acid, the FDA actually requires foods such as bread, corn meal, rice, pasta, noodles and other grainy foods to be fortified with certain concentrations of Folic Acid.
-When Folic Acid is being consumed, it is best taken in tandem with Vitamin B12 or Vitamin C in order to facilitate more effective break down and creation of new proteins for later use.
+Folic Acid also facilitates the conversion of S-Adenosylmethionine into Glutathione, which helps in the detoxification of the liver.
+Due to the importance of Folic Acid, the FDA actually requires foods such as bread, cornmeal, rice, pasta, noodles and other grainy foods to be fortified with certain concentrations of Folic Acid.
+When Folic Acid is being consumed, it is best taken in tandem with Vitamin B12 or Vitamin C in order to facilitate more effective breakdown and creation of new proteins for later use.

 Serving Size & Timing

 This supplement contains pure, concentrated Folic Acid.
 It is recommended that individuals take no more than 500 to 1000 micrograms daily.
 1000 mcg should not be exceeded under any circumstances.
 Pregnant women are recommended to take 300 to 400 mcg per day.
 Since individual needs will vary, it is important to consult a physician prior to supplementation.
 An accurate milligram scale is required to measure out this supplement.

 It should be noted that the body's absorption rates of Vitamin B12 can be inhibited or slowed by consumption of Folic Acid; because it has the capability of masking possible symptoms of deficiency, it is best to take Vitamin B12 supplements along with Folic Acid supplements.

 This supplement contains no additives of any kind and is completely pure.